Menu

 (Japanese PDF) (PDF: 119KB) (external site) (English version PDF) (PDF: 57KB) (external site)

-In response to radiation leakage from the Tokyo Electric Power Company's Fukushima Daiichi Nuclear Power Station, Yokohama Port is jointly measuring radioactivity in the atmosphere and seawater in the port in cooperation with Yokohama Port Wharf Co., Ltd.
+At Yokohama Port, in response to radiation leakage from the Tokyo Electric Power Company's Fukushima Daiichi Nuclear Power Station, we are conducting measurements of radioactivity in the atmosphere and seawater in the port jointly with Yokohama Port Wharf Co., Ltd.

 As a countermeasure against leakage of radiation from TEPCO’s Fukushima Daiichi Nuclear Power Plant, we (Yokohama City and Yokohama Port Corporation) have measured radiation dose in the atmosphere and have measured radioactivity in the seawater of Yokohama Port.

-For the measurement status, please see the website of Yokohama Port Wharf Co., Ltd.
+Please see the website of Yokohama Port Wharf Co., Ltd. for the status of measurement.

 For more information, please refer to the following website.

-Measurement of radiation dose in the air and radioactivity in the seawater of Yokohama Port (outside site) (Yokohama Port Corporation)
+Measurement of radiation dose in the atmosphere and radioactivity in the water of Yokohama Port (outside site) (Yokohama Port Corporation)

 For inquiries to this page

-Logistics Operation Division, Port and Harbor Bureau Port Logistics Department
+Logistics Operation Division, Port Logistics Department, Port and Harbor Bureau Port

 Phone: 045-671-7260